cfj1998/Master-Thesis-VLAD-uncertainty/README.md

 # Master-Thesis-VLAD-uncertainty
-R-code files that was used in my thesis
+R-code files that were used in my thesis
+Not all the code in the files was used in the thesis